 - code: contains code specific to the example.
 At a minimum, this directory includes the following files: - code/packages.conf: declares the list of packages or package groups to be used.
 If not included, the default set of packages is located in pkg/pkg_groups.
 Package groups are simply convenient collections of commonly used packages which are defined in pkg/pkg_groups (see Using MITgcm Packages).
 Some packages may require other packages or may require their absence (that is, they are incompatible) and these package dependencies are listed in pkg/pkg_depend. - code/SIZE.h: declares the size of underlying computational grid.
-This file is compiled instead of the MITgcm repository version model/inc/SIZE.h. - code/CPP_OPTIONS.h: declares CPP keys relative to the "numerical model" part of the code.
-This file is compiled instead of the MITgcm repository version model/inc/CPP_OPTIONS.h. (note, missing from some experiments which use the standard repository version). - Other files and subroutines specific to the experiment (i.e., containing changes from the standard repository version) might be present in code, depending on the particular experiment. - input: contains the input data files required to run the example.
+This file is compiled instead of the MITgcm repository version model/inc/SIZE.h. - The code/ directory may include other files and subroutines specific to the experiment, i.e., containing changes from the standard repository version.
+For example, some experiments contains CPP header options files to enable or disable some parts of the code at compile time; the most common ones would be model/inc/CPP_OPTIONS.h for core model options and "PKG"OPTIONS.h for individual packages. - input: contains the input data files required to run the example.
 At a minimum, the input directory contains the following files: - input/data: this file, written as a namelist, specifies the main parameters for the experiment. - input/data.pkg: contains parameters relative to the packages used in the experiment. - input/eedata: this file contains "execution environment" data.
 This consists of a specification of the number of threads to use in x and y.
 For multi-threaded execution, these will be set to numbers greater than 1.

 - Forcing and topography file(s), as well as files describing the initial state of the experiment and any other supporting data.
 Required support files vary from experiment to experiment, depending on the setup. - results: this directory contains the output file output.txt produced by the simulation example.
 This file is useful for comparison with your own output when you run the experiment. - build: this directory is initially empty and should be used to compile the model and generate the executable. - run: this directory is initially empty and should be used to run the executable.
+From the (empty) run directory, link files from input using the command ln -s ../input/ ., then execute the file ../input/ prepare_run if it exists.
+If you are running one of the experiment variations, i.e., using input ."OTHER", first link files from input ."OTHER" (running ../input."OTHER"/prepare_run if it exists) and next link files from input (and run ../input/prepare_run).
+Following this procedure, file links from input ."OTHER" will NOT be overwritten by identically named files in input.